 There are lots of reasons for this.
 At least six of them, actually.
 First, it’s probably against local regulations and laws to send unsolicited messages to people who haven’t signed up for your newsletter; buying email addresses doesn’t work very well; doing so will tarnish your company’s brand; the best and most effective email vendors won’t let you use lists that you’ve purchased; if you purchase mailing lists, you’ll harm your IP’s reputation even for legitimate newsletters; and the best email address lists aren’t for sale.

 It’s not illegal to buy email lists, but it is illegal to use those lists to send marketing messages to individuals who haven’t explicitly agreed to receive them from you.
 In most jurisdictions, direct marketers are required to receive the explicit consent from individuals before sending marketing material.
 If you decide to purchase mailing lists, even if the seller says that this has happened, you can’t be sure.

-In the world of email marketing, businesses use what’s called the double opt-in registration process to create mailing lists.
+In the world of email marketing, businesses use what’s called the double opt-in registration process to build up a quality email database over time.
 Subscribers enter their information in an online form and click submit.
 They’re immediately sent a confirmation email with a unique link.

 Clicking on the link confirms the address.
 If you buy email lists, you can never be sure that all of the email addresses on the list have gone through this process.
 Sending marketing materials, in that case, is against the law and can lead to hefty fines.